MSc (Psychology), MA (Psychotherapy), MBPsS, UKCP Accredited

 - an MA in Mindfulness Based Psychotherapeutic Practice from Middlesex University;

 - and a MSc in Psychological Science (Conversion) from the University of Glasgow.

 I also have undergraduate and postgraduate degrees in engineering from universities in South Africa.
-I am committed to my ongoing professional development and am due to start a part-time PhD in counselling studies at the University of Edinburgh in 2019.
+I am committed to my ongoing professional development and am currently doing a PhD in counselling studies at the University of Edinburgh.

 I started part-time practice with clients in early 2012 and in 2016, became an accredited psychotherapist with the UKCP.
 It was at the point of accreditation that I moved fully into the broader counselling and psychotherapy field, after having studied, researched and worked in the engineering and policy development fields for almost two decades.

-In addition to seeing clients privately, I have also volunteered as a therapist at a number of Edinburgh based charities, including: LGBT Health and Well Being, Gay Men’s Health and the PF Counselling Service.
+In addition to seeing clients privately, I have also volunteered as a therapist at a number of charities, including; LGBT Health and Well Being, Gay Men’s Health and the PF Counselling Service.

 Registered / Accredited